 The Scorpions album before 'Savage Amusement' had gone triple platinum, while its successor would go double.

-The Story of Van Halen’s First Show With Gary Cherone
+20 Years Ago: Van Halen Play Their First Show With Gary Cherone

 Van Halen began the Gary Cherone era in April 1998 at the Queens Wharf Event Centre in Wellington, New Zealand.